Do you help men out of abusive situations, too?

 Get creative and figure out how your business can make a difference in the lives of victims of domestic violence.
 Then visit MoveToEndDV.org and take the pledge.
 From there, challenge your fellow business owners and entrepreneurs to make their pledge.

 What if I’m not sure what I can do to help?

 There is no limit to ways in which people and businesses can contribute to the needs of victims and survivors of domestic violence.
-If you want to make a monetary donation to the cause, please contact your local women’s or domestic violence shelters, they can always use more assistance in that capacity.
+If you want to make a monetary donation to the cause, please contact your local domestic violence shelters, they can always use more assistance in that capacity.
 If you would like to provide services but aren’t sure how they will help, feel free to send us an email.
 We will be happy to brainstorm ways you or your business can help.

 What businesses have made the pledge to #MoveToEndDV?

 You can visit MovetoEndDV Pledge to see the participating businesses and their individual pledge pages.
 If there’s a business you would like to see involved, contact the business directly or contact us and we’ll gladly reach out and encourage them to accept the challenge.